Steven Smith - president

 Joined committee: 2011

-Charles is a director of Spark (formerly Telecom New Zealand) and was previously a director of the global management consulting firm McKinsey and Co for 24 years.
+Charles is a director of Spark New Zealand Ltd (formerly Telecom New Zealand), Pacific Edge Ltd and Apiam Animal Health Ltd. He was previously a director of the global management consulting firm McKinsey and Co for 24 years.
 At McKinsey he was a leader of the retail, consumer and marketing practices and later a senior director.
 He led McKinsey industry practices in New York, Shanghai and Sydney.

-Charles is a board member of Trinity College at the University of Melbourne.
-He was previously an advisory director at BKK Investment Bank and also a former Melbourne Football Club board member.
+Charles is a board member of Trinity College at the University of Melbourne and is chairman of the Robin Boyd Foundation.
+He was also a former Melbourne Football Club board member.

 Joined committee: 2011

-Mark is chairman of Patties Foods Pty Ltd and a non-executive director of and GUD Holdings.
+Mark is chairman of Patties Foods Pty Ltd and a non-executive director of GUD Holdings.

 He previously held several senior positions during 16 years with the Cadbury Schweppes group, including managing director of Cadbury Confectionery Australia and New Zealand and managing director of Cadbury Schweppes Australia and New Zealand.